These terms are in force from January 1, 2023

 The provisions of the Norwegian Sale of Goods Act relating to anticipatory breach, including cancellation in the case of such a breach, otherwise apply.

-In the case of a breach of contract by DNB Markets or Client, interest equal to the prevailing interest on overdue payments is payable unless otherwise separately agreed on.
+In the case of a breach of contract by the Bank or the Client, interest equal to the prevailing interest on overdue payments is payable unless otherwise separately agreed on.

 For further information on DNB Markets' remuneration, refer to our "Terms and agreements"-webpage.

-DNB Markets may enter into an agreement with another depository regarding management or safekeeping for the Client.
-The choice of such a depository will be made to the best of DNB Markets’s ability, and the Client is assumed to have accepted the choice of depository unlessotherwise stated in a separate management or depository agreement with DNB Markets.
-DNB Markets accepts no responsibility for any breach of contract by such a depository when dealing with or managing the Client's assets.
+DNB may enter into an agreement with another depository regarding management or safekeeping for the Client.
+The choice of such a depository will be made to the best of the Bank’s ability, and the Client is assumed to have accepted the choice of depository unless otherwise stated in a separate management or depository agreement with DNB.
+DNB accepts no responsibility for any breach of contract by such a depository when dealing with or managing the Client's assets.

-18. Authorised representatives (intermediaries), managers, and settlement agents
+17. Authorised representatives (intermediaries), managers and settlement agents

-19. Safekeeping of Client's assets - Client Accounts
+18. Safekeeping of clients' assets - client accounts

 For deposits in credit institutions that are members of the Norwegian Guarantee Fund Scheme, a combined client account of up to NOK 2,000,000 will be covered.
 The Client’s right to claim compensation will in such cases be reduced correspondingly.